TheRedDaemon/ucp_graphicsApiReplacer/README.md

 # UCP Graphics API Replacer

 This repository contains a module for the "Unofficial Crusader Patch Version 3" (UCP3), a modification for Stronghold Crusader.
-The module allows to switch the displaying system to a more modern that uses OpenGL.
+The module allows to switch the displaying system to a more modern that uses either DirectX or OpenGL.

 ### Motivation and Plan